opentripplanner/OpenTripPlanner/doc/dev/decisionrecords/UseDecisionRecords.md

 ## Process

-Decisions we make in the developer meetings are recorded in the [Decision Records](/DECISION_RECORDS.md) list.
+Decisions we make in the developer meetings are recorded in the [Developer Decision Records](/DEVELOPMENT_DECISION_RECORDS.md) list.
 If the decision is small and uncontroversial, but yet important and can be expressed in maximum 2 sentences, we will list it here without any more documentation.
 If the decision requires a bit more discussion and explanations, then we will create a PR with a document for it.